SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/figures.md

 #done - figures/power_cffect_model.pdf
 Figure X: Power to detect differences in richness with cull model

+#done - figures/intrasample_variation.pdf
-Figure 10A: Impact of rarefied sampling depth on intra-sample variation in richness - mean value and coefficient of varaiation
+Figure XA: Impact of rarefied sampling depth on intra-sample variation in richness and - mean value and coefficient of varaiation
-Figure 10B: Impact of rarefied sampling depth on intra-sample variation in diversity

-Figure 11A: Impact of rarefied sampling depth on intra-sample variation in Jaccard Figure 11B: Impact of rarefied sampling depth on intra-sample variation in Bray-Curtis
+Figure XB: Impact of rarefied sampling depth on intra-sample variation in diversity Figure XC: Impact of rarefied sampling depth on intra-sample variation in Jaccard Figure XD: Impact of rarefied sampling depth on intra-sample variation in Bray-Curtis

-Figure 12A: Observed Good's coverage when rarefied to the smallest sample size Figure 12B: Number of sequences required to obtain a desired level of sequencing coverage
+Figure XA: Observed Good's coverage when rarefied to the smallest sample size Figure XB: Number of sequences required to obtain a desired level of sequencing coverage

+Figure SX: Example of correlation between richness or bray-curtis and sampling depth